slatedocs/slate/source/includes/_profile.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | the asset to be favourited id saved | boolean | the true/false status
+id | integer | the asset to be favourited's id saved | boolean | the true/false status

 <aside class="success">